 City of Dallas Moves Forward with Plans to Increase MEI Score

-February 18, 2014 by Cathryn Oakley, Legislative Counsel, State & Municipal Advocacy
+February 18, 2014 by Cathryn Oakley, Senior Legislative Counsel, State & Municipal Advocacy

 The City of Dallas today took another step toward making the city’s laws and policies more inclusive of LGBT people.
 A committee recommended to the city council a resolution authorizing city employees to create a plan for resolving inequalities in city employee policies, including the pension system, and to address other opportunities for increased inclusion highlighted by the Municipal Equality Index.
 The MEI’s author, Cathryn Oakley, testified at the committee meeting about the MEI and the opportunities that Dallas has to increase its score.
 Fort Worth City Councilmember Joel Burns also testified, sharing the path that Fort Worth has taken to becoming a more inclusive city and the benefits that inclusivity has brought his city.